-What is Symptomatic nOH?
+What Is Symptomatic nOH?

-Static on screen throughout entire video: “Please listen to the Important Safety Information in this video.”
-On bottom of screen throughout entire video.
+Static on screen throughout entire video: Please listen to the Important Safety Information, including Boxed Warning for supine hypertension, in this video.

 Gail: Hi, I am Gail and I have Parkinson’s disease with symptomatic nOH.